alii/website/posts/next-tailwind-typescript.md

 ## Adding Tailwind

-We need to install and setup tailwind and it's dependencies.
+We need to install and setup tailwind and its dependencies.
 We can do this by running these commands

 ```shell
 yarn add tailwindcss@latest postcss@latest autoprefixer@latest --dev